jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 10. Choose an existing role or create a new service role.

-> Now, please take note that codebuild role requires permissions to access a number of AWS services including Lambda, Cloudformation template and IAM.
-You will encounter issues while CodeBuild is building the app.
+> Now, please take note that codebuild role requires permissions to access to S3 bucket and ECR.

 ![header image](img/codebuild-3.png)